SujalAhrodia/hackerearth_solutions/README.md

 # hackerearth_solutions

-#solutions to each problem in c++, along with the problem names!
+solutions to problems in c++, along with the problem names! will be uploading as I get time to solve new ones.

+#C++/C

 Enjoy!